 Tools

-When working with research data containing personal or sensitive information, it can be helpful to use various tools to manage and protect the data.
-These may assist in assessing the risk of re-identification or in systematically preparing a dataset for disclosure.
-On this page, we introduce several types of tools and software that can be useful for handling quantitative and qualitative data, as well as for encryption, generating synthetic data, and working in secure computing environments.
+When working with research data that contain personal or sensitive information, it can be helpful to use various tools to manage and protect the data.
+There are tools to, for example, assist in assessing the risk of re-identification, systematically preparing a dataset for disclosure, or generating synthetic data.
+On this page, we introduce several types of tools and software that can be useful for managing quantitative and qualitative data, as well as tools for encryption, for generating synthetic data, and for working in secure computing environments.

 Tools for quantitative data

-There are several tools available for statistical disclosure control of quantitative data – that is, tools that help you assess and minimise the risk of re-identification within your dataset.
-Many of these tools offer protective measures for reducing this risk, as well as functions to evaluate the usability of data after applying these measures.
+There is a variety of tools for statistical disclosure control in quantitative data – that is, tools that help you assess and minimize the risk of re-identification within your dataset.
+Many of these tools also offer protective measures for reducing this risk, as well as functions to evaluate the usability of data after applying these measures.
 Below are some of the most common tools for statistical disclosure control.

 sdcMicro